Let’s be honest—B2B sales is challenging, but with the right strategies, you can consistently win more deals.

 Companies that use this B2B sales type support other businesses by selling them the consumables they need to operate effectively, like office supplies and heavy duty equipment.

 Supply sales is actually quite similar to B2C sales.
-Here's the main difference: rather than selling one forklift to Construction Company XYZ, your company would attempt to sell 20 forklifts to Construction Company XYZ at one time.
+Here's the main difference: rather than selling one forklift to Construction Company XYZ, your company might sell 20 forklifts to Construction Company XYZ in a single transaction.
 In other words, quantity is a factor.

 The other difference has to do with the approval process.
 As in most B2B selling scenarios, there is usually more than one decision-maker involved in supply sales.